What is in this leaflet

 Things to be careful of

-MODAFINIL MYLAN may reduce the effectiveness of oral contraceptives.
-If you are using these forms of contraceptives while taking MODAFINIL MYLAN (and for 1 month after you stop treatment with MODAFINIL MYLAN) you should either: use an alternative birth control method or another effective birth control method together with your current contraceptive.
+MODAFINIL MYLAN may reduce the effectiveness of steroidal contraceptives.
+If you are using these forms of contraceptives while taking MODAFINIL MYLAN (and for 2 months after you stop treatment with MODAFINIL MYLAN) you should either use: an alternative birth control method or another effective birth control method together with your current contraceptive.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking MODAFINIL MYLAN.